 The "Last verified" date on each firm's page shows when that firm's data was most recently checked against source materials.

-The spreadsheet includes three sheets:
+The reference includes three sheets:

 If you believe any data point on BigLaw Bear is inaccurate, please contact us at hello@biglawbear.com.
 We take data accuracy seriously and will investigate and correct any verified errors promptly.